 Musgrave Province Project

-PepinNini Minerals Limited is currently undertaking exploration programs designed to target nickel-copper sulphide mineralisation and base metal mineralisation in the Musgrave Province, South Australia.
+PepinNini Minerals Limited is undertaking exploration programs to target nickel-copper sulphide mineralisation and base metal mineralisation in the Musgrave Province, South Australia.

-Unlike other Australian Proterozoic Blocks, such as Broken Hill, Mt Isa, Granites Tanami and Tennent Creek, the Musgrave Block has not been subject to modern exploration techniques.
-As a consequence the mineral prospectivity has been preserved and presents an exciting province-wide opportunity for the discovery of significant new mineral deposits.
+Unlike other Australian Proterozoic Blocks, such as Broken Hill, Mt Isa, Granites Tanami and Tennant Creek, the Musgrave Block has not been extensively explored or had its true potential tested and as such the region presents an exciting province-wide opportunity for the discovery of significant new mineral deposits.

 Australian Proterozoic hosted world-class mineral deposits include: